Fairphone: Recognition and certifications

 In 2016, Fairphone's co-founder and first CEO Bas van Abel was one of the three recipients of the German Environmental Prize.

 The Fairphone 4 was one of the first TCO Certified smartphones, receiving its designation in 2021.
 However, the company had previously suggested its phones exceeded the TCO Certified criteria; indeed, a 2015 side-by-side comparison conducted by Südwind Association, the Centre for Research on Multinational Corporations, and the GoodElectronics Network, found the Fairphone 1 to exceed industry standards on more sustainability and social criteria than even the TCO Certified label.

 Fairphone has also received three consecutive annual Platinum ratings from EcoVadis, scoring as high as 88/100 in a rating system that covers four different categories measuring environmental and social metrics.
 This score placed Fairphone among the top 1% of businesses rated by EcoVadis worldwide.

 Operating systems

-Fairphones can run several operating systems, including CalyxOS, DivestOS, /e/, iodeOS, LineageOS, Ubuntu Touch, and more.
+Fairphones can run several operating systems, including CalyxOS, DivestOS, /e/, iodéOS, LineageOS, Ubuntu Touch, and more.
 Murena, the company associated with the /e/ foundation, also sells Fairphones with /e/ pre-installed and offers a warranty for them.
-As of February 2025 the official /e/ support for FP3, FP4 and FP5 is based on Android 13.
+As of July 2026 the official /e/ support for FP3, FP5 and FP6 is based on Android 15, while FP4 remains on Android 14.